 He added that the new generator supplied to the power company is 437 KVA and has an output capacity of 350 Kwh.
 He argued that the new generator does not have the capacity to supply the Port Kaituma community during peak hours and further stated that residents of Port Kaituma receive electricity from 6pm to 4am and 9am to 2pm daily.
 He said the new generator can be operated at a maximum output of 320 Kwh before is automatically shuts off in approximately an hour.

 However, Horace Williams, Head of the Hinterland Electrification Unit attached to the Office of the Prime Minister, defined the peak hours of electricity consumption to be between the time periods mentioned by Allen.
-Williams admitted that the new generator cannot supply the community with electricity during peak hours and stated that …..To continue reading, login or subscribe now.
+Williams admitted that the new generator cannot supply the community with electricity during peak hours and stated that the larger generator previously utilised by the community will be used during peak time.